Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Basic Facts

 Unlike Lemma \ref{anglesum}, which is explicitly about the values of angles, Lemma \ref{deg3a} only counts the number of angles.
-The key in counting is to distinguish angles.
-We may use the value as the criterion for two angles to be the ``same''.
-We may also use the edge lengths bounding angles as the criterion.
-The observation will be used in the proof of Lemma \ref{edge_combo}.
-The observation also applies to the subsequent Lemmas \ref{deg3b}, \ref{deg3c}, \ref{hdeg}.
+The counting only requires us to distinguish angles.
+Besides values, we may also use the bounding edge lengths to distinguish angles.
+For example, the five angles in the first of Figure \ref{pentagon} are distinguished as $ab$-angle $\alpha$, $a^2$-angle $\beta$, $b^2$-angle $\gamma$, $ac$-angle $\delta$, and $bc$-angle $\epsilon$.
+In fact, we may even use both values and bounding edges to distinguish angles.
+Lemma \ref{deg3a} (and the subsequent Lemmas \ref{deg3b}, \ref{deg3c}, \ref{hdeg}) applies to any way that distinguishes angles.

-\begin{lemma} If an angle appears at least twice at every degree $3$ vertex in a tiling of sphere by pentagons with the same angle combination, then the angle appears at least $3$ times in the pentagon. \end{lemma}
+\begin{lemma} If an angle appears at least twice at every degree $3$ vertex in a tiling of the sphere by pentagons with the same angle combination, then the angle appears at least three times in the pentagon. \end{lemma}

 \begin{proof} If an angle $\theta$ appears only once in the pentagon, then by Lemma \ref{deg3a}, it cannot appear at every degree $3$ vertex.
-If it appears twice in the pentagon, then the total number of $\theta$ in the whole tiling is $2f$, and the total number of non-$\theta$ angles is $3f$.
-If we also know that $\theta$ appears at least twice at every degree $3$ vertex, then $2f\ge 2v_3$, and non-$\theta$ angles appear $\le v_3$ times at degree $3$ vertices.
-Moreover, non-$\theta$ angles appear $\le \sum_{k\ge 4}kv_k$ times at high degree vertices.
+If it appears twice in the pentagon, then the total number of $\theta$ in the whole tiling is $2f$, and the total number of non-$\theta$-angles is $3f$.
+If we also know that $\theta$ appears at least twice at every degree $3$ vertex, then $2f\ge 2v_3$, and non-$\theta$-angles appear $\le v_3$ times at degree $3$ vertices.
+Moreover, non-$\theta$-angles appear $\le \sum_{k\ge 4}kv_k$ times at high degree vertices.
 Therefore

 This leads to the same contradiction as in the proof of Lemma \ref{deg3a}. \end{proof}

 The proof of Lemma \ref{deg3b} can be easily modified to get the following.